rhaiscript/book/src/plugins/module.md

     // Ignored when registered as a global module. pub const MY_NUMBER: i64 = 42;

+    // This function will be registered as 'greet'
+    // but is only available with the 'greetings' feature.
+    #[cfg(feature = "greetings")]
-    // This function will be registered as 'greet'. pub fn greet(name: &str) -> String {
+    pub fn greet(name: &str) -> String {
         format!("hello, {}!", name)
     }